Can Limelight Networks Inc. (LLNW) Remain Competitive?

 LLNW’s Market Performance

-LLNW stocks went down by -1.97% for the week, with a monthly jump of 3.87% and a quarterly performance of 30.71%, while its annual performance rate touched -12.42%.
-The volatility ratio for the week stands at 4.40% while the volatility levels for the past 30 days are set at 5.28% for Limelight Networks Inc..
-The simple moving average for the period of the last 20 days is -1.77% for LLNW stocks with a simple moving average of 16.70% for the last 200 days.
+LLNW stocks went up by 22.19% for the week, with a monthly jump of 17.78% and a quarterly performance of 48.77%, while its annual performance rate touched -6.81%.
+The volatility ratio for the week stands at 6.93% while the volatility levels for the past 30 days are set at 5.49% for Limelight Networks Inc..
+The simple moving average for the period of the last 20 days is 18.58% for LLNW stocks with a simple moving average of 41.84% for the last 200 days.

 Analysts’ Opinion of LLNW